JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/Pahlavi_Texts_Part_3/Dina_i_Mainog_i_Khirad_4.md

 [^4]: (27:3) Literally, ‘for the producers of business.’

 [^5]: (27:4) That is, for the priests.
-The Parsi-Persian version divides these good works into nine items, by counting next-of-kin marriage' as the third, and providing of lodging' as the seventh.
+The Parsi-Persian version divides these good works into nine items, by counting next-of-kin marriage‘ as the third, and providing of lodging’ as the seventh.
 For a fuller detail of good works, see Chap.
 XXXVII.